Back to home pageProfessional Education

 (Taken from the NAACLS Essentials of 1995 and NAACLS News, Fall 1997)

-Acceptance into Beaumont's School of Histotechnologist Practicum is dependent upon many factors, including: the candidate's grades, courses taken, letters of recommendation, statement of career goals; interview of the candidate by the Admissions Committee; the successful completion by the candidate of a physical examination performed by the Beaumont Hospital Occupational Health Services; and, upon the assessment by the Admissions Committee, the candidate's potential ability to meet the above mentioned preadmission essential functions/technical standards.
+Acceptance into the School of Histotechnologist Practicum is dependent upon many factors, including: the candidate's grades, courses taken, letters of recommendation, statement of career goals; interview of the candidate by the Admissions Committee; the successful completion by the candidate of a physical examination performed by the Corewell Health Hospital Occupational Health Services; and, upon the assessment by the Admissions Committee, the candidate's potential ability to meet the above mentioned preadmission essential functions/technical standards.

 Physical exam: Students accepted in to the program will be required to pass a physical examination through the Hospital Occupational Health Services before beginning the program.
 The examination includes, but is not limited to: general physical examination; chest x-ray; blood and urinalysis tests; tuberculosis (TB) testing; drug, alcohol and nicotine screening; evidence of immunity to rubella, mumps, varicella zoster, rubeola and pertussis.
 In addition, students will be required to receive (or show proof) of Hepatitis B vaccine, influenza vaccine, Tdap vaccination and COVID vaccine.
 There are limited exemptions for those with specific religious or medical reasons.